 In Germany, the Company sells IMC-branded dried flower products and full spectrum extracts.
 The medical cannabis products sold in the German market are branded generically as IMC to increase recognition of the Company's brand in establishing a foothold with German healthcare professionals.
 The Company's IMC-branded cannabis products were launched in Germany with one high-THC flower strain in 2020.
-In Q4 2021, Adjupharm launched another high-THC flower strain and two full spectrum extracts.
-In Q1 2022, Adjupharm launched a third strain, a high-CBD flower, to offer a more complete portfolio to German physicians and patients.
-In Q1 2023, Adjupharm launched additional two high-THC flower strains, in alignment with the strategic focus on high-THC flowers and patients demand.
+Since then the portfolio has expanded to include 4 high-THC flowers as well as one high-CBD flower.
+Two full spectrum extracts round out the portfolio.
+In Q3 2023, Adjupharm launched its first premium, high THC strain leveraging the premium branding and collateral IMC rolled out in Israel previously.

-The Group's competitive advantage in Germany lies in its track record, experience and brand reputation and proprietary data supporting the potential effectiveness of medical cannabis for the treatment of a variety of conditions.
+The Group's competitive advantage in Germany lies in its track record and brand reputation, but also in the ability to leverage the key learnings from the more mature Israeli market.